28 November 2019

 In reality, there are a lot of different software tools that trade under the name ‘PIM’, all with slightly different interfaces and control capabilities.
 However, all enable the sharing of information from a number of sources — websites, catalogues, ERP systems, PLM systems and data feeds.
 This sharing makes it far simpler to get a snapshot of product data, manage product listings and create new listings.

-In the majority of cases, PIM systems focus on factors such as product and marketing data, as well as sales and distribution information.
+In the majority of cases, PIM softwares focus on factors such as product and marketing data, as well as sales and distribution information.
 The problem is the quantity and variability of the data now produced online.
 The explosion in ecommerce channels and increased analytics capabilities needed for fast, real-time decision making are putting legacy PIM solutions to the test.

 The majority of fashion retailers have been making use of ecommerce capabilities for well over a decade, but the popularity of online sales is skyrocketing.
 The priority with which companies are now treating their online presence has changed.
 Instead of treating ecommerce as a sideline, many fashion retailers are finding that their online presence currently accounts for the majority of sales, and some retailers exclusively sell online (known as pure play ecommerce).